 Loose tiles are a bad gift that keeps on giving for unsuspecting homeowners.
-Tiles lifting from the floor indicate a seriously compromised tile installation, and they can also be a red flag drawing attention to what's taking place beneath the surface.
+Tile lifting from the floor indicates a seriously compromised tile installation, and they can also be a red flag drawing attention to what's taking place beneath the surface.
 Removal of the tile and inspection of the floor underneath is always necessary.

 Another common cause of tiles lifting up is substrate movement.
 For example, improperly installed cement board expands over time, causing tile to work loose on both flooring and wall applications.
 A cracked concrete slab — or one that is in the process of expanding — may also cause tile to lift up.
 Remove the loose tiles and inspect the substrate.
 In some cases, simple repair is all that's required.
 In extreme scenarios, the substrate will have to be removed.

 Inadequately installed tile becomes loose over time.
 For example, a tile contractor may decide to save a few dollars by using a low-grade, unmodified thin-set with porcelain tile.
 Unmodified thin-set does not adhere to porcelain tile, and the pieces will eventually come loose.
 Check for the amount of thin-set left on the substrate after removal — if the tile comes up clean, leaving most of the thin-set on the substrate, chances are a low-grade thin-set is the culprit.
 Additionally, an improper substrate — such as tile installed on drywall in a shower — causes tile to fail.

 Another possible contributing factor is the absence of movement joints in the original installation.
 These allow the floor a bit of "flex" to compensate for any expansion or contraction coming from the substrate, and they're essential for ceramic or natural stone tiles.
 Without them you may have a "tile explosion," as the strain forces the tiles to crack audibly.